 8. Drinking is your go-to coping mechanism

-This one is something that hit home for me in the early days of drinking, my first real red flag when it come to drinking.
+This one is something that hit home for me in the early days of drinking, my first real red flag when it comes to drinking.
 Realising that alcohol was my main/only coping mechanism.

 Bad news?
 Reach for a drink to drown the news and deal with whatever life had thrown at me.
 Stressful situation?
 Grab a beer and calm myself down.
 Unhappy?
 Down something, then some more and some more.
 Can’t sleep due to worry?
 Yep, straight to the bottle.